microsoft/qlib/docs/start/integration.rst

             x_test = dataset.prepare("test", col_set="feature", data_key=DataHandlerLP.DK_I)
             return pd.Series(self.model.predict(x_test.values), index=x_test.index)

-- Override the `finetune` method
+- Override the `finetune` method (Optional)
+    - This method is optional to the users, and when users one to use this method on their own models, they should inherit the ``ModelFT`` base class, which includes the interface of `finetune`.
-    - The parameters must include training feature `dataset`.
+    - The parameters must include the parameter `dataset`.
     - Code Example: In the following example, users will use `LightGBM` as the model and finetune it.
     .. code-block:: Python